Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

 The suburb of North Booval has a median taxpayer income of $47,709 and an average income of $52,683 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This is lower than the national average, with Greater Brisbane having a median income of $58,236 and an average income of $72,799.
-By September 2025, estimates suggest the median income in North Booval would be approximately $52,437 and the average income around $57,904, considering a 9.91% increase since financial year 2023.
+By September 2025, estimates suggest the median income will be approximately $52,437 and the average income will be around $57,904, accounting for Wage Price Index growth of 9.91% since financial year 2023.
 According to the 2021 Census, incomes in North Booval fall between the 17th and 22nd percentiles nationally for households, families, and individuals.
-Income analysis shows that the $1,500 - 2,999 bracket is dominant, with 32.4% of residents (1,027 people), similar to regional levels where this group also represents 33.3%.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 32.4% of residents (1,028 people), similar to regional levels where this cohort also represents 33.3%.
 Housing affordability pressures are severe in North Booval, with only 83.1% of income remaining after housing costs, ranking at the 21st percentile nationally.

 Frequently Asked Questions - Income